GMeyr/ip-final/README.md

 # ip-final
-The version of issueprism that finally made it to production.
+The version of issueprism that finally made it to production on issueprism.com.

 DESCRIPTION